jenden/intro-to-git/INSTRUCTIONS.md

 And we have a repository.
-It's empty, but now it's an empty git repository.
+It's empty, but now it's an empty Git repository.
 If you execute `ls -a` (list all) then should see a `.git` folder.
-This is where git keeps track of your repository.
-As a general rule of thumb, you don't need to go in here so just let git do it's thing.
+This is where Git keeps track of your repository.
+As a general rule of thumb, you don't need to go in here so just let Git do it's thing.